Matrixx-Devices/android_vendor_MatrixxOTA/instruction/cheetah.md

 **Root:** same process for clean/dirty
 - Download and Install Magisk apk
-- Unzip the factory image file, In the same folder you’ll get another zip file, unzip it too to get the init_boot.img file and copy it to your Pixel device.
+- Unzip the factory image from here for example (https://developers.google.com/android/images), Extract the IMGs folder, copy the init_boot file to your Pixel device.
 - Patch init_boot.img file, Open Magisk app on your device, tap on install and tap again on “Select and Patch a file” and browse the init_boot.img file you’ve just copied.
 It will patch the file and save it in the same folder.
 Now you’ve to transfer patched init_boot.img file to your PC to flash it using an adb command.
 - Reboot the device in Fastboot
 - On your PC, open the plaform tools folder, hold the Windows button and right click in the folder and select open command here.
-Type the following commands to flash the patch boot file, below is an example; fastboot flash init_boot C:\Users\Imran\Desktop\Pixel 7 Root\platform-tools_r33.0.3-windows\platform-tools\magisk_patched-25200_xgjAS.img
+Type the following commands to flash the patch boot file, below is an example; fastboot flash init_boot magisk_patched-25200_xgjAS.img
+- Once complete and no errors are returned type fastboot reboot
 - You can verify root access by downloading the root checker app from the Google Play Store.
+Store.